AmandaCornelsen/CP2_Cripto_Android/README.md

-# Monitor de CriptoMoedas em Tempo Real
+# Real-Time Cryptocurrency Monitor

-Este projeto foi desenvolvido por: **Amanda Cornelsen**
+This project was developed by: **Amanda Cornelsen**

 ---

-##  Sobre o Projeto
+## About the Project

-Este projeto fornece uma aplicação Android que consome dados em tempo real do mercado de criptomoedas, permitindo ao usuário monitorar valores, tendências e outras informações essenciais de forma direta e intuitiva.
+This project provides an Android application that consumes real-time data from the cryptocurrency market, allowing users to monitor prices, trends, and other essential information in a direct and intuitive way.

 ---

-##  Descrição das Partes do Código
+## Code Overview

 ### **MainActivity**
-A `MainActivity` é a atividade principal do aplicativo.
-Suas responsabilidades incluem:
+The `MainActivity` is the main activity of the app.
+Its responsibilities include:
-- Configurar a interface do usuário, incluindo a barra de ferramentas (toolbar).
+- Setting up the user interface, including the toolbar.
-- Gerenciar o botão de atualização, permitindo que o usuário atualize manualmente os dados.
+- Managing the refresh button, allowing users to manually update data.
-- Realizar chamadas à API do Mercado Bitcoin para buscar informações em tempo real.
+- Making API calls to Mercado Bitcoin to fetch real-time information.
-- Exibir o último valor negociado de uma criptomoeda e a data/hora da última atualização.
+- Displaying the last traded value of a cryptocurrency and the timestamp of the last update.
-- Tratar erros de comunicação com a API, exibindo mensagens apropriadas ao usuário.
+- Handling API communication errors and displaying appropriate messages to the user.

 ### **MercadoBitcoinService**
-A interface `MercadoBitcoinService` é responsável por definir o contrato para as chamadas à API do Mercado Bitcoin.
-Ela utiliza o Retrofit para realizar:
+The `MercadoBitcoinService` interface defines the contract for API calls to Mercado Bitcoin.
+It uses Retrofit to perform:
-- Uma chamada GET para o endpoint `/api/BTC/ticker/`, que retorna os dados mais recentes da criptomoeda Bitcoin.
+- A GET request to the `/api/BTC/ticker/` endpoint, returning the latest Bitcoin data.

 ### **MercadoBitcoinServiceFactory**
-A classe `MercadoBitcoinServiceFactory` é responsável por configurar e instanciar o serviço `MercadoBitcoinService`.
-Suas responsabilidades incluem:
+The `MercadoBitcoinServiceFactory` class is responsible for configuring and instantiating the `MercadoBitcoinService`.
+Its responsibilities include:
-- Definir a URL base da API (`https://www.mercadobitcoin.net/`).
+- Setting the base API URL (`https://www.mercadobitcoin.net/`).
-- Configurar o Retrofit com o conversor JSON `GsonConverterFactory`.
+- Configuring Retrofit with the `GsonConverterFactory` for JSON conversion.
-- Criar e retornar uma instância configurada do `MercadoBitcoinService`.
+- Creating and returning a configured instance of `MercadoBitcoinService`.

-### **TickerResponse e Ticker**
+### **TickerResponse and Ticker**
-As classes `TickerResponse` e `Ticker` definem o modelo de dados retornado pela API do Mercado Bitcoin.
-Elas mapeiam as informações recebidas no formato JSON para objetos Kotlin:
+The `TickerResponse` and `Ticker` classes define the data model returned by the Mercado Bitcoin API.
+They map JSON data into Kotlin objects:
-- `TickerResponse` encapsula o objeto `Ticker`.
+- `TickerResponse` encapsulates the `Ticker` object.
-- `Ticker` contém os seguintes campos:
+- `Ticker` contains the following fields:
-  - **high**: Maior valor de negociação no período.
+  - **high**: Highest trade value in the period.
-  - **low**: Menor valor de negociação no período.
+  - **low**: Lowest trade value in the period.
-  - **vol**: Volume negociado.
+  - **vol**: Traded volume.
-  - **last**: Último valor negociado.
+  - **last**: Last traded value.
-  - **buy**: Preço de compra.
+  - **buy**: Buy price.
-  - **sell**: Preço de venda.
+  - **sell**: Sell price.
-  - **date**: Timestamp da última atualização.
+  - **date**: Timestamp of the last update.

-### **Dependência de Coroutines**
+### **Coroutines Dependency**
-No arquivo `build.gradle.kts`, a biblioteca `kotlinx-coroutines-android` foi adicionada.
-Essa dependência é essencial para:
+In `build.gradle.kts`, the `kotlinx-coroutines-android` library is added.
+This dependency is essential for:
-- Permitir a execução assíncrona de tarefas, como chamadas à API, sem bloquear a interface do usuário.
+- Performing asynchronous tasks, such as API calls, without blocking the UI.
-- Gerenciar o fluxo de trabalho com uso de `Dispatchers.Main` para manipulação da interface e `Dispatchers.IO` para operações de entrada/saída.
+- Managing workflow using `Dispatchers.Main` for UI updates and `Dispatchers.IO` for input/output operations.

 ---

-##  Tecnologias Utilizadas
+## Technologies Used

-- **Linguagem:** Kotlin (Android)
+- **Language:** Kotlin (Android)
-- **Frameworks e Bibliotecas:** Retrofit, Coroutines, GsonConverterFactory
+- **Frameworks & Libraries:** Retrofit, Coroutines, GsonConverterFactory
-- **API de Mercado:** Mercado Bitcoin
+- **Market API:** Mercado Bitcoin
-- **Design:** Material Design para uma interface moderna e responsiva.
+- **Design:** Material Design for a modern and responsive interface

 ---

-## Contato
+## Contact

-Se você tiver dúvidas ou sugestões, sinta-se à vontade para entrar em contato:
+If you have any questions or suggestions, feel free to reach out:
 📧 **amandacornelsen.c@gmail.com**
 🌐 [GitHub](https://github.com/AmandaCornelsen)